Human behavior can be defined in many ways:

 Links:

 Motivation is the driving force that propels individuals toward their goals.
-It causes learners to engage in hard work and affects their success.
+It motivates learners to work hard and positively impacts their success.

 Motivation for learning aviation can come from several sources, including: